18 Growing Delivery Companies & Startups (2024)

 Funding: $74.9M (Series Unknown)

 What they do: Nimble is one of America’s largest and fastest-growing on-demand prescription startups.
 The process for users is pretty simple: You sign up, enter your insurance, order your prescription, and have it delivered to your house.
-Pharmacies like it because it boosts customer retention, patients because it simplifies an often tedious and annoying routine.
+Pharmacies like it because it boosts customer retention, and patients because it simplifies an often tedious and annoying routine.

 13. Ninja Van